Brainstorm2605/SimpleGpt/README.md

 # SimpleGPT: A PyTorch-Based GPT-Like Language Model
 This repository contains a clear and well-structured implementation of a GPT-like language model built using PyTorch.
+You can easily understand how ChatGpt, Gemini, Grok and Claude 2 work Under the hood.
 It's designed for understanding the core concepts of transformer-based language modeling and provides a foundation for exploration and experimentation.

 ## Key Features